interactive-cookbook/recipe-generation-model/README.md

 val \t baked_ziti/baked-ziti_2.conllu
 ...
 ```
+Alternatively, one can run `create_recipe2split_assignment(amr_corpus_dir, split_name, train_per, val_per, test_per, test_recipes)` instead and pass a list of recipe file names as the optional test_recipes argument.
+In this case, the test split will consist of exactly those recipes.

 The actual data set splits can then be created by running the function `create_split_files_from_assignment(assignment_file, corpus_dir, split_dir)` which will copy the files listed in `assignment_file` (paths need to be relative to `corpus_dir`) from `corpus_dir` to the appropriate subdirectory of `split_dir`, i.e. train, val or test directory.